brendenwest/it122/1_intro_to_node.md

     - cheerio - server side JQuery for parsing html files
     - lodash - functional javascript utilities

-package.json
-####
+#### package.json

 All npm modules have a **package.json** file that describes the module.

 Rules for package.json are at https://docs.npmjs.com/cli/v7/configuring-npm/package-json

 The package.json file can be created manually, or with this command:
 ::

     $ npm init

 Most fields in package.json are optional, but may be required if publishing your application.

-Installing npm packages
+**Installing npm packages**
-####

 Node modules are installed locally (in a **node_modules** sub-directory of the current folder) with this command:
 ::

     $ npm install <MODULE_NAME>

-- modules can be installed locally and **package.json** updated at the same time:
+Modules can be installed locally and **package.json** updated at the same time:
 ::

     $ npm install --save <MODULE_NAME>

-- modules can be installed globally for all node applications on the computer.
+Modules can be installed globally for all node applications on the computer.
 ::

     $ npm install -g <MODULE_NAME>

-- Be sure to update the **.gitignore** file to exclude node-modules directories
+Be sure to update the **.gitignore** file to exclude node-modules directories

 Other useful npm commands:
 ****